0PandaDEV/Qopy/README.md

 ## 📋 What is Qopy

-Qopy is a fixed clipboard manager designed as a simple alternative to the standard clipboard in Windows.
-It aims to provide a smoother, more reliable experience.
-Plus, it's compatible with Linux, so you can enjoy the same great features on both operating systems.
+Qopy is a fixed clipboard manager designed as a simple alternative to the standard clipboard on Windows.
+It aims to provide a faster, more reliable experience while providing an extensive set of features compared to its Windows counterpart.

 🍎 macOS is currently not supported due to a library that is not compatible.